 - Term of Agreement.
 The housing agreement is for the academic year, fall and spring semester, or balance thereof and for the summer following.
 Room and board charges include a meal plan through the University’s food service, Sodexo.
 A meal plan is not included during the summer.

--Move-in Date: August 24 and 25, 2017 – Each resident will be notified via email or mail of their move-in time and location.
+-Move-in Date: August 30, 2018 – Each resident will be notified via email or mail of their move-in time and location.

--Closing Date: December 15, 2017 at 2pm – All residents in Luther, Wollaeger and Hyatt must be out of the residence hall by this time.
-Holst residents are allowed to remain in Holst over break, but must sign up for break housing.
+-Closing Date: December 21, 2018 at 2pm – All residents in Luther and Wollaeger Halls must be out of the residence hall by this time.
+Holst and Hyatt residents are allowed to remain in their room over break, but must sign up for break housing.

-- Closing Date: May 4, 2018 at 2pm – All on-campus residents must be checked out of their residence hall room.
-Exceptions are made for those participating in the graduation ceremonies
+– Closing Date: May 10, 2019 at 2pm – All on-campus residents must be checked out of their residence hall room.
+Exceptions are made for those participating in the graduation ceremonies.

-Cancellation/Release.
+5. Cancellation/Release.
 This agreement obligates the resident for the entire academic year.
 Residents may cancel their application without penalty if notice is received by May 1.
-New residents must contact by the Office of Admission.
+New residents must contact the Office of Admission.
 Returning students must provide written notice to the Residence Life office.
-Notice of cancelation after May 1 will result in the forfeit of the down payment.
+Notice of cancellation after May 1 will result in the forfeit of the down payment

 Fall Semester Cancellation

 A fee is charged for canceling this agreement once the resident has moved in to the residence hall prior to the refund date.
 The cancellation fee is based on the date the cancellation request is received or date student moves out.

 August 1 – August 22 – $300 plus down payment